d-ries/linux-essentials/03_commandline/99_assignments.md

 `sl` is to prank people who mistype

 ## Task 11
+Run the command ` echo This is the echo command with a space in front`.
+Mind the space at the beginning of the line, before the echo command.
+Run the command `echo This is the echo command with no leading space`.
+Mind that there is no space in front of the echo command.
+Type history to check your history.
+You'll notice that commands started with a space will not be kept in history.
+Run the command `ls -a`.
+Run the same command `ls -a` again.
+Type history to check your history.
+You'll notice that repeating the same command consecutive will only keep the first occurence in history.

+## Task 11
 Run the command `apt install sl`.
 You'll notice more privileges are needed.
 We have to rerun this command with root privileges.
 Run the command `sudo !!` to rerun the last command with sudo in front. `sl` is to prank people that mistype the command `ls`.
 Type `sl` en push `enter`

 ## Task 12